 Boggs goes silent.
 I've only ever seen him angry once before.
 The time he spoke to Coin after she sent Peeta in to replace Leeg2.
 However, right now Boggs looks like he could throttle Cooper.

 But he doesn't.
 Instead Boggs lifts the spear away from Cooper's throat and doesn't utter another word.

 This is something I can't ignore.
 Not with so many of our lives at stake.
 "Boggs, what is he talking about?"

 Boggs doesn't look at me.
 He just stays silent.

 "I can tell her.
 I don't mind," Cooper says quietly.
-Boggs throws him a look of disgust, before he continues.
+Boggs throws him a look of disgust.
 "Really, she'll probably just hear it from someone else anyway.
 That is, if we don't all end up dead."
 Cooper takes Boggs' silence as permission to keep going.
-"Well, when you all were first brought into the Capitol, the first thing Snow requested was that you all be tortured for information separately.
+"Well, when you all were initially brought into the Capitol, the first thing Snow requested was that you all be tortured for information separately.
 Most died in the process.
 However, two members of your squad finally cracked under the pressure.
 Boggs was the first."